+'A Kind Of Vague Hostility': Michael Lewis On How Trump Loyalists Run Agencies

-'A Kind Of Vague Hostility': Michael Lewis On Trump Loyalists Run Agencies
+'A Kind Of Vague Hostility': Michael Lewis On How Trump Loyalists Run Agencies

 There have been a lot of books written about chaos and dysfunction in the Trump White House.
 The latest book by Michael Lewis looks at parts of the federal government that don't get as much attention, like the Department of Commerce and the Department of Energy.